-One of Jack’s very first favorite characters was Daniel Tiger.
-In fact, Daniel Tiger’s Neighborhood was the first TV show he ever really watched.
+When I decided to throw Jack a party with his little friends, I knew the perfect theme would be one of his very first favorite characters — Daniel Tiger.
+In fact, Daniel Tiger’s Neighborhood was the first TV show Jack ever really watched.
 I love the amazingly simple ways the show teaches little kids about everyday experiences and promotes emotional intelligence.
-Jack still loves Daniel and I thought it would be the perfect theme for his 3rd Birthday before he outgrows the sweet little tiger!
+Jack still loves Daniel and I thought it would be the perfect theme for his 3rd Birthday before he outgrows that sweet little tiger!

 Since his newborn days, Jack and I started spending lots of time in Mommy & Me classes.
 The classes have evolved from baby yoga to crawlers classes to toddler music.
 These days our current favorite is The Little Gym.
 We go to our gym a few days a week and I’m very impressed by the philosophy behind the curriculum.
-They instill confidence and teach social skills without stress on competition (big scores from this Social Worker Mama!)
-Jack has not only grown physically attending The Little Gym but he’s also learning a lot about socialization.
+They instill confidence and teach social skills without stress on competition (big points from this social worker mama!)
+Jack has not only grown physically attending The Little Gym, but he’s also learning a lot about socialization.

 So Jack’s 3rd Birthday Party was an easy choice: Daniel Tiger’s Neighborhood at The Little Gym!

-Jack had fun putting together party favors with me.
-I found these awesome trolley boxes online.
-They folded together easily and were beautiful!
-Jack helped me fill them with a handful of toddler-safe, unmessy treats… PlayDoh (his alltime fave!), crayons, noisemakers, stickers, little kid sunglasses, etc.
+Jack really had fun putting together party favors with me.
+I found these awesome trolley boxes online which folded together easily and were beautiful once assembled.
+Jack helped me fill them with a handful of toddler-safe treats… PlayDoh (his all-time fave!), crayons, noisemakers, stickers, little kid sunglasses, etc.

 The kids spent 45 minutes in the gym bouncing, running, and climbing like happy little monkeys.
 The parents were all involved and there were a lot of laughs from kids and grownups alike!